givepraise/docs/docs/how-praise-works/quantify.md

 - Quantifiers are not able to see the scores of other quantifiers.
 This ensures that they are not influenced by the scoring of others.
 - The assignment of quantifiers is done randomly.
 This ensures that the same quantifiers are not assigned to the same praise receivers over and over.
 - Each praise is scored by more than one quantifier.
 This ensures that the final scores are not influenced by the quantifier's personal bias.
 - The pool of quantifiers should be large enough to make it difficult to predict which quantifier is assigned to what praise receiver.
-This ensures that quantifiers are not able to collude with praise recivers or accept bribes for giving high scores.
+This ensures that quantifiers are not able to collude with praise receivers or accept bribes for giving high scores.

 ## Praise score

 Each praise should be scored at least three quantifiers, ideally four.
-The scores are then averaged to produdce the final praise score.
+The scores are then averaged to produce the final praise score.

 Example: